kindredgroup/talos/cohort_banking_initiator_js/README.md

 info: This is the version for the rustup toolchain manager, not the rustc compiler.
 info: The currently active `rustc` version is `rustc 1.72.0 (5680fa18f 2023-08-23)`
 ```

+<em>For reader convenience this step is also described in the `../cohort_sdk_client` readme.
+When making changes to install procedure, please update another location as well.</em>

 #### Start Postgres server